lucabnt/lbwebsite/content/blog/tuebingen_experiential_guide.md

 ## German Food

-I'll start with one of my favourite paragraphs: when I spent time in a place, I always try to dive deep into the local culture and, even if for some of my Italian friends was quite hard to adapt to the German dishes, I actually enjoyed them almost immediately.
+I'll start the food chapter with one of my favourite paragraphs: when I spent time in a place, I always try to dive deep into the local culture and, even if for some of my Italian friends was quite hard to adapt to the German dishes, I actually enjoyed them almost immediately.
 Therefore, I tried to create a shortlist including both affordable restaurants and some German-priced restaurants (that could be out of budget for students, but that I suggest trying at least once during your Tübingen experience).
 The secret, I believe, is to find a good recurring and low-priced solution that you will visit often and to choose wisely the more expensive places that deserve a shoot.

 While typical food and I got along pretty quickly, the same cannot be said for drinks.
 I honestly didn't like Baden-Württemberg's beers, while I was able to find some acceptable wines.
 Not liking the bier in Germany could be a threat to your survival.